maoxin/deep_learning_drainage_network_extractor/README.md

     * networkx
     * richdem

-Before using this framework, please also download the [states](https://hkustconnect-my.sharepoint.com/:u:/g/personal/xmaoac_connect_ust_hk/EZz98s0F-MFEl5XfwbukkLUBEjrePZ868lbz81K5xksfPQ?e=hoVBwR) of the deep learning models used in this framework, and decompress the "states.zip" file followed by putting the "states" directory in the project root directory.
+Before using this framework, please also download the [states.zip](https://hkustconnect-my.sharepoint.com/:u:/g/personal/xmaoac_connect_ust_hk/EZz98s0F-MFEl5XfwbukkLUBEjrePZ868lbz81K5xksfPQ?e=hoVBwR) (the trained parameters of the deep learning model in the framework), and decompress the "states.zip" followed by putting the "states" directory in the project root directory.

 ### Usage